A welcoming and open community

 We hold Friday evening services in our main synagogue every week from 6.00pm until about 7.15pm.
 The services are accompanied by a full four-part choir led by choirmaster Avi Kanar on keyboard.
 Many of the tunes are his own compositions.
 After the service, there is generally a full Shabbat supper, sponsored by a member of the congregation, to which all, visitors included, are invited.

 Saturday morning services are more informal, and are often held out in our garden, weather permitting.
 Community participation, passion and enthusiasm are encouraged.
 These services begin at 9.30am and end at about 11.00am.

 After a break for a community Kiddush, there is a discussion session called JTalk, led by either a community member or an outsider with specialist knowledge.
 This hour-long session, usually on a Jewish topic, has become popular enough to attract people from outside the congregation.

-Following JTalk each Saturday, is the Talmud study group.
-Unique among Progressive synagogues in South Africa, the group draws knowledgeable enthusiasts and beginners, members and outsiders.
+Following the JTalk each Saturday, is the Talmud study group, which draws knowledgeable enthusiasts and beginners, members and outsiders.